JS Designer Project

 This is the second half of the little trick that makes direct Javascript DB interaction possible.

-Here the PHP is used (as the script name suggests) to generate a ".js" file.
-The SQL query is received in the URL, is executed, and the results are sent back as javascript code.
+Here the PHP is used (as the script name suggests) to generate a ".js"

 This JS code is merely the assignation of four main variables :